UnionInternationalCheminsdeFer/OSDM/spec/catalog-of-code-lists.md

 permalink: /spec/catalog-of-code-lists/
 ---

-The mandatory code lists on enums and extemsible enums are provided within the schema files.
+The mandatory code lists on enums and extensible enums are provided within the schema files.

 ## URNs for code lists